SIoop/spring-boot-react-ci-cd-aws-tf/README.md

 * Updated npm/node and all javascript libraries used
 * Added CI for building the app
 * Added CI for building a container around the app and deploying it to the repo-owner's github container repo
+* Added Terraform IaC to deploy the app to AWS from local

 ## Forking and setting up this project
+Note: The Containers running in AWS as well as the ALB and everything created will be publicly accessible.
+The Terraform IaC will create its own VPC network, so there should be no access to any other parts of infrastructure in the AWS Account.
+I would still advise not to deploy this into any AWS account with very sensitive information/data.

-To fork/set up this project yourself, you need to follow these steps:
+To fork/set up this project yourself, follow these steps:

 1. Fork the github repo
-2. Make sure that the `build-and-push` action runs once, for this commit to the `main` branch, e.g. make dummy changes in this readme
-3. Change the values in `infrastructure/main.tf` according to you preferences: AWS region, environment name for tagging
+2. Change the values in `infrastructure/main.tf` according to you preferences: AWS region, environment name for tagging
-4. Set up AWS credentials to be used by terraform locally
+3. Set up AWS credentials to be used by terraform locally, i.e. by running `aws configure` using the AWS CLI
-5. Set up Github Personal access token(classic) with `read:packages` permission
+4. Set up Github Personal access token(classic) with `read:packages` permission
-6. Set up secret in secrets manager with following content: `{"username": "your_github_username", "password": "pat_created_in_previous_step"}
+5. Set up secret in secrets manager with following content: `{"username": "your_github_username", "password": "pat_created_in_previous_step"}
-7. Change local variable `github_secret_arn` in `infrastructure/main.tf` to ARN copied from the secret created in the previous step
+6. Change local variable `github_secret_arn` in `infrastructure/main.tf` to ARN copied from the secret created in the previous step
-8. Change local variable `container_image` `in infrastructure/main.tf` to `ghcr.io/{your_github_name}/spring-boot-react-ci-cd-aws-tf:latest`
+7. Change local variable `container_image` `in infrastructure/main.tf` to `ghcr.io/{your_github_name}/spring-boot-react-ci-cd-aws-tf:latest`
+8. Make sure that the `build-and-push` action runs once, for this commit your changes to the `main` branch
 9. Run terraform init, validate, plan, apply on your local machine

+Terraform will output the Load Balancer DNS name, using this you can access the application after 5-10 min startup time.

 To destroy the architecture, run `terraform destroy`